Tracking One of the Nation’s Leaders in Capital Punishment

 Florida is also among a very small group of states that continue to conduct executions.
 In February 2023, Florida completed its 100th execution since the death penalty was reinstituted following Furman v.
 Georgia in 1976.

 Despite national opinion moving toward abolition, Florida continues in the opposite direction.
-In the 2023 legislative session, the Florida Legislature passed several bills that expanded capital punishment in the state.
+In the 2023 and 2025 legislative sessions, the Florida Legislature passed several bills that expanded capital punishment in the state.1

 This Substack tracks capital punishment in the state, including proposed legislation, trials, caselaw updates, and executions.